 “I’ve always found it funny that we bleed, just like regular men,” Denth said.
 “We might be stronger, but we die just the same.”

-“Not the same,” Vasher said, raising his own blade.
+“Not the same,” Vasher said, raising Vivenna’s blade.
 “Other men die with far more honor than we, Denth.”

 Denth smiled.
 Vivenna could see excitement in his eyes.
 He always claimed that there was no way Vasher could have beat his friend, Arsteel, in a duel, she thought.
-He wants to duel.
+He wants to fight Vsher.
 He wants to prove to himself that Vasher isn’t as good as he is.

 Blades whipped into motion.
 And, after just a quick exchange, Vivenna could see that there was no contest.
 Denth was the better.
 His blade was more quick, his stance more controlled.

 Perhaps it was Vasher’s wounds.
-Or, perhaps it was the growing anger she saw in his eyes as he fought.
+Or, perhaps it was the growing anger she saw in Vasher’s eyes as he fought.
 Maybe he really just wasn’t as good as Denth.
 However, as Vivenna watched, she realized that Vasher was going to lose this fight.

 I didn’t do all of this so you could just die! she thought, rising to try to help.

 A hand fell on her shoulder, pushing her back down.
 “I don’t think so,” Tonk Fah said, looming over her.
 “Nice trick with the rope, by the way.
 Very clever.
-I know a few tricks myself.
-Did you know a rope could burn a person?”
+I know a few tricks with ropes myself.
+Did you know, for instance, that a rope can be used burn a person’s flesh?”
 He smiled.
 Then, he leaned down.
 “Mercenary humor, you see.”

-His cloak slid slightly off his shoulder, falling on her cheek.
+His cloak slid slightly off his shoulder, falling against her cheek.

 Wait a minute, she thought.
 That’s the same cloak he was wearing before.
 When I escaped from him.
 I tried to Awaken it, but used a bad Command.

-She smiled, glancing backward.
-Vasher had backed against the far wall, back to the window, and he was sweating profusely, bloody drops falling to the ground.
+She smiled, glancing over her shoulder.
+Vasher had backed against the far wall, to the window, and he was sweating profusely, bloody drops falling to the ground.
 Denth forced him back again, and Vasher stepped up on the table by the far wall, seeing high ground.

-She looked back at Tonk Fah, his cloak touching her cheek.
+She looked back at Tonk Fah, his cloak still touching her cheek.
 “Your Breath to mine,” she said.
 And, she felt a sudden, welcoming burst of Breath.

 “Huh?”
-Tonk Fah said, looking down from the dueling men.
+Tonk Fah said, looking away from the dueling men, turning back toward her.

 “Nothing,” she said.
 “Just. . .Attack and grab Denth!”
 Command made, visualization made, the cloak began to quiver.
 Tonk Fah’s shirt drained of color, and he looked down with surprise.